 The Humax Aura comes close.
 It shows a lot of promise – it already is an excellent Freeview Recorder, with most of the features one would hope for – but it’s not a perfect streaming device, yet.

-Yes, it does a very good job with the streaming apps it DOES support – but with Netflix, NOW TV and Apple TV+ still missing (along with a few smaller ones) – the Aura alone can’t fully replace a streaming stick.
+Yes, it does a very good job with the streaming apps it DOES support – but with Netflix, NOW TV and a few others still missing – the Aura alone can’t fully replace a streaming stick.

 For a suggested retail price of £249.00 (for the 1TB version), you could buy a stand-alone Freeview recorder AND a Roku Streaming Stick+, for example – and get the best of both worlds, in two separate devices.